|

 accordingly.
 Trench warfare and attrition became the order of the

 day, how best to grind down the enemy being their main concern.
-Trench systems extended from

-Alsace, and through to the Swiss frontier.
+corner of France, into Lorraine and Alsace, and through to the Swiss

 The second year of the war saw very little change

-in Allied or enemy positions, despite major offensives taking place,
+in allied or enemy positions, despite major offensives taking place,

 notably the capture of Neuve Chappelle in March, the two battles of